wilsonzlin/umap-rs/DIVERGENCES.md

 ## Simplifications

-**Set operations in FuzzySimplicialSet:** Python uses sparse matrix scalar multiplication then element-wise ops.
-Rust uses direct TriMat construction with scaled values.
-Mathematically identical, fewer intermediate allocations.
+**Set operations in FuzzySimplicialSet:** Python uses sparse matrix scalar multiplication then element-wise ops (transpose, hadamard, add).
+Rust fuses all operations into a single parallel pass: for each unique position, the formula `mix*(A + A^T) + (1-2*mix)*(A ⊙ A^T)` is computed directly.
+Mathematically equivalent, but may differ by floating-point epsilon (~1e-7) due to different operation ordering.
+This is acceptable since UMAP's SGD is inherently stochastic.

+**Parallel graph construction:** Python UMAP's `smooth_knn_dist` runs sequentially (Numba JIT but single-threaded for this phase).
+Rust parallelizes the per-sample binary search via Rayon.
+Results are identical.

 **Epoch tracking:** Python modifies arrays in-place within numba kernels.
 Rust uses the same pattern but with explicit `UnsafeSyncCell` wrapper for clarity.